Mn-Br/Haven-Hood-Microgrid/README.md

 # Haven-Hood-Microgrid
-An off-grid microgrid with a stand alone solar system for a containers based refugee camp (an architecture engineering project).
-This project is still in-progress.
+This project is about establishing a microgrid power system for a special container-based refugee camp that operates mainly by renewable energy, specifically solar energy.
+Additionally, calculating all the loads that can be consumed in this city, such as homes, schools, hospitals, and others.
+The outcome is a design of an electrical plan by ETAP & PVsyst.